abdelali221/Arduino-Toolz/README.md

 # Notes :

-	DON'T USE THE ArduinoToolz AS IT'S DEPRECATED NOW, Use ArduinoToolzV2 instead.
+	DON'T USE THE Arduino-ToolzV1 AS IT'S DEPRECATED NOW, Use ArduinoToolzV2 instead.